michelle-miller/conversation/entities.md

       Grouping can be helpful if, for example, you wanted the {{site.data.keyword.conversationshort}} service to ask users for their phone number, and then use only the area code of their provided number in a response.

       In order to assign the user-entered area code as a context variable, the following syntax can be used to capture the group match within the dialog node's response section:

       - Variable: area_code
       - Value: `<? @fullUSphone.groups[1] ?>`

-      For additional information about using capture groups in dialog runtime, see [Storing pattern entity values](dialog-runtime.html#context-pattern-entities).
+      For additional information about using capture groups in your dialog, see [Storing and recognizing entity pattern groups in input](dialog-tips.html#get-pattern-entities).

       The pattern matching engine employed by the {{site.data.keyword.conversationshort}} service has some syntax limitations, which are necessary in order to avoid performance concerns which can occur when using other regular expression engines.
         - Entity patterns may not contain: